 Indigenous customary law overrides intestacy law in NSW

-A Will is a legal document that sets out how you want your assets to be distributed after you die.
-If you don’t leave a will, you’re deemed to be intestate, meaning “no will”.
+A will is a legal document that sets out who you want to leave your assets when you die.

 A person dies “intestate” if they die without leaving a valid will.

 Reports from the NSW Trustee & Guardian are that 45% of Australians do not have a valid will.

 If you die without a will your estate will be distributed according to a pre-determined formula and, if your only living relatives are more distant than blood cousins, your estate will pass to the government.